alphanodes/additionals/docs/dashboards.rst

 Does every user sees the content of every Dashboard block?
   You do not control the content a user in your project sees via the dashboard block you add, but still by setting up the correct user permissions in the administration area "Roles and permissions".
 Those permissions for a user role are relevant for the content a user can view in your project and must be set correctly.

+I want to use different dashboards for my employees than for Anonymous users / Non members For Anonymous users / Non members use the normal "default dashboard" for the Redmine start page and / or Redmine project page.
+Because they will usually see the default dashboard and the blocks placed there.
+They will not be able to switch between different dashboards.
+  And for your employees create own dashboards.
+You define which role has access to it in the dashboard configuration.
+Employees of the respective roles can then simply switch from the standard dashboard to the role-based dashboard in case it will not be displayed on the first visit.

 Developer Information
 ---------------------